-In November 2022, YS Group's manufacturing facilities for PIKA recombinant COVID-19 vaccine product successfully passed an audit by a European Union Qualified Person (QP).
+In November 2022, YS Group's manufacturing facilities for PIKA recombinant COVID-19 vaccine product passed an audit by a European Union Qualified Person (QP).
 The audit was based on the guidance of European Union Good Manufacturing Practice ("EU GMP") and the guiding principles of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH).
 This EU QP audit involved a comprehensive and in-depth audit focused on the production quality of PIKA recombinant COVID-19 vaccine.
-The audit scope covered production system, facility and equipment management, quality control, quality assurance, material management and other systems.
+The audit covered production systems, facility and equipment management, quality control, quality assurance, material management and other systems.
 This indicates that the manufacturing site of YS Group complies with European pharmaceutical GMP standards and has the ability to provide high quality pharmaceutical product for clinical studies and commercialization in European and international markets.

 YS Group's current manufacturing facilities, certified under China 2010 GMP standard, have an annual production capacity of approximately 15 million doses of YSJATM rabies vaccine.
-In the two fiscal years ended March 31, 2022 and the six months ended September 30, 2022, YS Group had manufactured approximately 26 million doses of YSJATM rabies vaccine.
-Since the GMP certified plant started production in February 2020, the utilization has increased gradually and reached approximately 58.33%, 81.25% and 91.67%, for the two fiscal years ended March 31, 2022 and September 30, 2022 respectively.
+In the three fiscal years ended March 31, 2023 and the six months ended September 30, 2023, YS Group manufactured approximately 34.6 million doses of YSJATM rabies vaccine.
+Since the GMP certified plant started production in February 2020, the utilization has increased gradually and reached approximately 58.33%, 81.25%, 100% and 108% for the fiscal year ended March 31, 2021, 2022 and 2023 and the six months ended September 30, 2023 respectively.
 The utilization rate is calculated by dividing the raw material input of a given three-month period by the corresponding production capacity during the same period.

 YS Group has adopted a series of advanced measures and technologies for the current manufacturing facilities to improve YS Group's quality control.
-See the section entitled "- Quality Management" for details.
-YS Group has implemented new engineering specifications and equipment and machinery for its manufacturing processes.
+See "- Quality Management" for details.
+YS Group has also implemented new engineering specifications and equipment and machinery for its manufacturing processes.
 For example, YS Group developed in-house and implemented sterilization technology and devices in the heating, ventilation, air-conditioning and cooling systems used in its manufacturing procedures to ensure product quality and purity for human use.
 YS Group leveled up its manufacturing techniques to elevate the product standard of its vaccines, such as enhancing the method to remove residual DNA and protein impurities in vaccines.
 YS Group also installed the continuous mixing solution tank system and pipeline network to transport fluids throughout the plants, which reduces the chances of contamination and pollution.
 In addition, YS Group installed the circulating steam system to provide enduring, system-wide sterilization.